alex3robertson-psycdalex/Alex-D-Cypher/README.md

 i blast it inside her

-x to y and the kalos is cracking
+x to the y

+and the kalos is cracking

 break academics with government backing